Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 What gets committed is everything except `.venv` and other ignored artifacts.
 So `pyproject.toml`, `uv.lock`, your code, the README, and `.python-version` are all committed.
 The `.venv` is excluded because it is large, machine specific, and fully rebuildable from the recipe.

 **Notes:**
+- This is the layout of a single project.
+A repository holding two components that need separate dependency lists is a different shape, covered in Section 13.
 - A `.venv` contains real, working packages (so the environment actually runs), but those package files are usually hard-links to the cache rather than fresh copies, so they cost almost no extra disk space.
 - The interpreter is a pointer, not a copy.
 Ten projects on the same Python version all reference one installed interpreter.

 ---

-## 9. Anatomy of the Generated Files
+## 10. Anatomy of the Generated Files

-Section 8 listed the files.
+Section 9 listed the files.
 This section opens the ones you actually read and edit, so the abstract "recipe" becomes concrete.
 The rule of thumb: you hand-edit `pyproject.toml` (and occasionally `.gitignore`), while everything else is generated and left alone.

 ### pyproject.toml — the project recipe